DeutscheBahnAG/components/packages/react/src/modal/README.md

    />;
    ```

-These components internally render the DBX `Button` component with some settings pre-set.
+These components internally render the DB `Button` component with some settings pre-set.
 See the corresponding Button documentation to find the available props.

 ## Responsive design